 As the world is battling the COVID-19 outbreak, more than 130 countries have now shut schools across the country, affecting about 80% of students all around.
-This is phenomenal; the world has never observed this numerous children out of school simultaneously But we don’t know How Students Can Stay Busy During Coronavirus Lockdown?
+This is phenomenal; the world has never observed this numerous child out of school simultaneously But we don’t know How Students Can Stay Busy During Coronavirus Lockdown?

 In a circumstance like this, it is normal expected to feel miserable, stressed, confounded, terrified or furious.
 Figure out how students in the affected countries continue learning and remain positive in the midst of vulnerability.